jwebmeister/tacspeak/README.md

 2. Download the [latest release](https://github.com/jwebmeister/tacspeak/releases/latest/), including both (they are separate downloads and/or releases):
     - the Tacspeak application .zip (includes .exe)
     - a pre-trained Kaldi model .zip (includes kaldi_model folder).
-3. Extract the Tacspeak application .zip into a folder, and extract the Kaldi model .zip into the same folder,
+3. Extract the Tacspeak application .zip into a folder, and extract the Kaldi model .zip into the same folder.
+Check the following files exists:
-    - e.g. `Tacspeak/` and `Tacspeak/kaldi_model/`,
-    - (Note: there should be a folder `Tacspeak/Tacspeak/` after extraction).
+    - `./tacspeak.exe`
+    - `./tacspeak/user_settings.py`
+    - `./tacspeak/grammar/_readyornot.py`
+    - `./kaldi_model/Dictation.fst` - if not you need to download and extract the pre-trained model
 4. Run the executable `Tacspeak/tacspeak.exe` :)

 ## Usage